 Be Self serving, not self serving.
 The former is the way to glory, the second the way to misery and destruction.

 How do you do this?
 By knowing what you are.
 Stop believing your thinking and feeling.

 Observe and find out what you are, not what you think you are.

-Meanwhile, if you see some suffering you want to alleviate go for it.
-Live according to what you think is real.
+Meanwhile, if you see some suffering you want to alleviate, do it.
+Live spontaneously, according to what is real for you.
 You don’t have any choice anyway.
 But you have a choice whether to react from programming, or to see and respond in the moment, from your best and highest notion of what’s universal and true for all.
 The first way is bondage, the second way is freedom.